Fueled/django-push-notifications/Readme.md

 ```

 ### Send a notification
-To send a notification to a certain permission group you can call `send_push_notification` in `services`:
+To send a notification to a certain permission group you can call `send_push_notification` in `utils`:
 ```python
 from push_notifications import send_push_notification
 from datetime import timedelta